kfstorm/carnivore/README.md

     - Send a URL to a Telegram bot or a Telegram channel with a Telegram bot involved.
     - (More triggering methods could be added as needed.)
 2. Archive the web page with various formats.
     - A single HTML file with all CSS/JavaScript/image/... resources included.
 Looks exactly like the original web page.
-(Thank you, [monolith](https://github.com/Y2Z/monolith)!)
     - A polished version of the above HTML file that removes clutter and only keeps the article content.
-(Thank you, [readability](https://github.com/mozilla/readability)!)
     - A Markdown version of the polished web page.
-(Thank you, [pandoc](https://github.com/jgm/pandoc)!)
     - A PDF document of the original web page.
-(Thank you, [weasyprint](https://github.com/Kozea/WeasyPrint)!)
     - (More formats like whole page image could be added as needed.)
 3. Process the generated files the way you like.
     - Upload files to a GitHub repo.